predsci/sunRunner1D/README.md

 bp0 - transverse magnetic field
 t0 - Temperature

-Note that, currently, the CME has a sin^2 shape but the magnetic field pulse can be set to have a sin shape with half the period so that is has an alternating sign.
+Note that, currently, the CME has a sin^2 shape but the magnetic field pulse can be set to have a sin shape with half the period so that it has an alternating sign.

 All output files are saved in: runs/<run_name>/output.
 These include diagnostic files (out.txt), which can be checked during run-time as well as the model output (as dbl binary files).
 Additionally, three image files: